galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-local-debug.md

 title: "Debugging a test locally"
 ---

+The following section describes how to connect your Galasa test with a Java debugger on a specified port, and then configure your IDE (IDE options covered in this topic are Microsoft VSCode,IntelliJ, and Eclipse) to connect to that same port so that you can run your test locally in debug mode.

+## Using the debug option

-You can run a test locally in debug mode by using the galasactl `runs submit local` command with the `--debug` option specified.
+You can run a test locally in debug mode by using the galasactl `galasactl runs submit local` command with the `--debug` option specified.
 To run in debug mode, the Galasa test connects with a Java debugger on a specified port and the IDE being used is configured to connect to the same port.
 The test can then be launched in the Java debugger.

 The default value of the port is `2970`, but you can override this value adding an optional property, `galasactl.jvm.local.launch.debug.port`, into the `bootstrap.properties` file.
 For example, `galasactl.jvm.local.launch.debug.port=2971`.
-This property is ignored if the `--debug` option is not supplied to the `runs submit local` command.
+This property is ignored if the `--debug` option is not supplied to the `galasactl runs submit local` command.

 If you need to override the value of the port that is set in the bootstrap, you can do so by using the `--debugPort` option on the `runs submit local` command.
 The port value itself must be an unsigned integer.

 To launch multiple testcases in debug mode, add an explicit `--debugPort` option on the `galasactl runs submit local` command, so that each port is only used by one test/debugger pair at a time.

-You can view the full list of options that are available with the `runs submit local` command in the
+You can view the full list of options that are available with the `galasactl runs submit local` command in the
 <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit_local.md" target="_blank">Galasa cli repository</a>.